OBD-II Port Not Working? Here’s How to Troubleshoot the Issue

 What is the purpose of the OBD port?

-For years, car manufacturers used various tools and methods to diagnose their vehicles, many of which were only available to authorized dealers.
+For years, automakers used various tools and methods to diagnose their vehicles, many of which were only available to authorized dealers.
 As a result, independent workshops and do-it-yourself enthusiasts could not perform proper maintenance.
-This was until the US government and its traffic-regulating agency started requiring all new vehicles to have a way of diagnosis that is simple and easy to use.
+This was until the US government and its traffic-regulating agency started requiring all new vehicles to have a simple and easy-to-use diagnosis method.

-To answer this requirement, car manufacturers introduced different diagnostic protocols and equipment that goes with it.
+To answer this requirement, car manufacturers introduced different diagnostic protocols and equipment.
 At first, most of these devices would only work with one brand.
 But by the mid-90s, all these diagnostic solutions had evolved into one standardized protocol that we call OBD-II.

 What does OBD-II stand for?